arnabict/VortexStreetVisualization/README.md

 ### Cloning the Repository
-Before you are able to clone your exercise repository, you need to have an active [gitlab@FAU](https://gitlab.cs.fau.de/) account.
-Then you can [fork](https://docs.gitlab.com/ee/gitlab-basics/fork-project.html) this project to create your own private online repository.
+Before you can clone your exercise repository, you need to have an active github account.
+Then you can fork this project to create your own private online repository.

 In the next step you need to clone it to your local hard drive:
 ```
-git clone git@gitlab.cs.fau.de:'Your_Git_Username'/vispro-ss23.git
+git clone 'Your_Git_Username'/vispro-ss23.git
 ```
 'Your_Git_Username' needs to be replaced accordingly.
 Cloning recursively will download the Eigen library, as well.